Why intern abroad?

 To see a list of programs that offer internships, go to the Study Abroad Program Search page in the Program Features dropdown list, select "Internship."

 Students considering a global internship are encouraged to complete a Discover Study Abroad session.
 Then you can schedule an appointment with the advisor for international internships by contacting UI Study Abroad at 319-335-0353.

 "While in London I was able to absorb and adopt various cultures, practices, and beliefs...Much of the success I have found in public relations can be attributed to my ability to think largely and beyond myself."

-UI student Samuel Knuth participated in an IES Internship in Rome in the summer of 2018.
+UI student Samuel Knuth participated in an IES Internship in Rome.

 If you do not receive credit for your internship abroad, you are not eligible for financial aid or scholarships through UI Study Abroad or the University of Iowa.
 Because your learning is the key goal for any internship, we encourage you to seek a placement that will provide you with an academic forum to reflect upon the internship experience and earn academic credit to substantiate your learning.

 University of Iowa independent study credit cannot be granted for internships.
 You may wish to explore a project through independent study once you return from an internship abroad, to build upon the learning that took place and explore the interests sparked by your experiences abroad.
 This is not the same as earning credit for the actual internship.
 Any independent study you may arrange is separate from the internship abroad and requires payment of UI tuition for the number of credits you’ll earn.

 You may be able to apply financial aid to an independent study just as you would for any other course you take at UI.
 Taking an independent study will not make you eligible to use Study Abroad scholarships or financial aid to cover international internship expenses.
 You must earn credit from the actual internship to receive any funding support from UI to offset internship expenses.
 Read the UI policy governing independent study to learn more.